Skip to content

 Failure poisoning

-Any unhandled exception from a command execution poisons the transaction.
-This is deliberate — partial success in a transaction is unsafe.
-The poison state forces you to either:
+Any unhandled exception from a command poisons the scope.
+Partial success in a transaction is unsafe — you must either RollbackAsync explicitly or let DisposeAsync auto-rollback.

 Best practices